PLKplkPLK/animal_classification_app/README.md

 <h4 align="center">Installation</h4>

 <p align="center">
 You can download the app package from <a href="https://aghedupl-my.sharepoint.com/:f:/g/personal/kacpermuller_student_agh_edu_pl/Ek2BgRCr40tBnyK3etFUkgkBn-vb-wvwuN-_nWL9k4sBXw?e=hEAbSG">here</a>.
+Download Linux or Windows archive, based on what operating system you are using.
 </p>